 Opinion | Why is Trump trailing?
-New polling shows it’s his slide among whites.
+New polling shows it’s his slide among Whites.

-So it’s a remarkable turnabout that President Trump is now well behind in his race for reelection in large part because he’s losing ground among whites of all kinds, a particularly pronounced trend in that very same region.
+So it’s a remarkable turnabout that President Trump is now well behind in his race for reelection in large part because he’s losing ground among Whites of all kinds, a particularly pronounced trend in that very same region.

-All this is revealed in new Post-ABC News polls showing Joe Biden leading in two “blue wall” states — and in a new analysis by The Upshot showing Trump falling well behind his 2016 margins among white voters nationally.
+All this is revealed in new Post-ABC News polls showing Joe Biden leading in two “blue wall” states — and in a new analysis by the Upshot showing Trump falling well behind his 2016 margins among White voters nationally.

 Biden is leading Trump by 57 percent to 40 percent in Wisconsin and by 51 percent to 44 percent in Michigan, the Post polls find.
-That 17 point spread in Wisconsin seems way too high, but polling averages show Biden ahead there by nine points, a sizable lead, and ahead in Michigan by eight points.
+That 17-point spread in Wisconsin seems way too high, but polling averages show Biden ahead there by nine points, a sizable lead, and ahead in Michigan by eight points.

-And the new Post data among whites is broadly in line with the big story told by the new Upshot analysis.
-It’s this: The Trumpian appeals that were supposed to work on whites are failing, whether it’s his fanning of “populist” rage against social distancing or his incitement of racial conflict.
+And the new Post data among Whites is broadly in line with the big story told by the new Upshot analysis.
+It’s this: The Trumpian appeals that were supposed to work on Whites are failing, whether it’s his fanning of “populist” rage against social distancing or his incitement of racial conflict.

 Biden is cutting into Trump’s base

-In Wisconsin and Michigan, Biden enjoys double digit leads among college educated whites — but he also has cut deeply into Trump’s traditional advantage among non-college-educated whites, particularly women.
+In Wisconsin and Michigan, Biden enjoys double-digit leads among college-educated Whites — but he also has cut deeply into Trump’s traditional advantage among non-college-educated Whites, particularly women.

-Notably, in Wisconsin — where Trump’s 2016 victory took on near-mythic status as a reaction to Hillary Clinton’s supposed haughty neglect of the state — Trump’s slide among white voters appears to be directly tied to the coronavirus surge there.
-Biden is trusted over Trump to handle coronavirus by sizable margins among both college educated and non-college-educated whites.
+Notably, in Wisconsin — where Trump’s 2016 victory took on near-mythic status as a reaction to Hillary Clinton’s supposed haughty neglect of the state — Trump’s slide among White voters appears to be directly tied to the coronavirus surge there.
+Biden is trusted over Trump to handle the coronavirus by sizable margins among both college-educated and non-college-educated Whites.

-Meanwhile, in Michigan, white voters blame Trump more than Governor Gretchen Whitmer (D) by a sizable margin for their feud over her public health restrictions.
-This is particularly lopsided among college educated whites, but more non-college whites also blame Trump.
+Meanwhile, in Michigan, White voters blame Trump more than Gov. Gretchen Whitmer (D) by a sizable margin for their feud over her public health restrictions.
+This is particularly lopsided among college-educated Whites, but more non-college Whites also blame Trump.

 All that is telling.
-When Trump first urged rebellions against restrictions — “LIBERATE MICHIGAN!” — some suggested this might have “populist” appeal to working class whites chafing to get back on the job, a yearning that pampered “laptop class” elites couldn’t fathom.
+When Trump first urged rebellions against restrictions — “LIBERATE MICHIGAN!” — some suggested this might have “populist” appeal to working-class Whites chafing to get back on the job, a yearning that pampered “laptop class” elites couldn’t fathom.
 This, too, supposedly showed Trump’s quasi-preternatural bond with those voters.

 Now it turns out the really pernicious neglect of the region is coming from Trump, on the public health crisis ravaging it.
 He thought he could exploit that crisis to deepen his populist appeal, at times even suggesting the virus was mainly a problem for diseased blue cosmopolitan America.

-Yet Trump is now finding that dangerously large numbers of Midwestern white voters also mysteriously think public officials should act aggressively to constrain a highly contagious pandemic.
-In Wisconsin and Michigan, majorities of whites — including many non-college whites — favor restrictions.
+Yet Trump is now finding that dangerously large numbers of Midwestern White voters also mysteriously think public officials should act aggressively to constrain a highly contagious pandemic.
+In Wisconsin and Michigan, majorities of Whites — including many non-college whites — favor restrictions.

 As Will Wilkinson explains, there’s a genuine ideology underlying Trump’s approach, one that embodies a quasi-religious faith in the zeal of individuals to maximize commercial activity at all costs, including the malicious undermining of cooperative action for the benefit of all.
 It’s a motivation that just isn’t shared by the broader public.